Maicon-F/gerg/README.md

 # GERG 2008 Java Implementation

 ## Overview
-This project is an educational (and only educational) implementation of the GERG 2008 Equation of State (EOS), originally developed by [O. Kunz and W. Wagner ](https://pubs.acs.org/doi/10.1021/je300655b).
-Although primarily an educational tool, it applies advanced chemical engineering concepts to real-world scenarios using Java.
-The goal is to improve my Java skills while providing a useful tool for the community.
+This project is an implementation of the GERG 2008 Equation of State (EOS).
+It is originally described and parametrized in the article by [O. Kunz and W. Wagner ](https://pubs.acs.org/doi/10.1021/je300655b).
+Although primarily an educational tool, it applies advanced chemical engineering concepts to real-world scenarios using Java, providing a reliable way to obtain physical-chemical properties used in industrial projects and activities.
 <br>
 <br>
 <h2><a>How it looks like</h2>